jacquesramphal/jacquesramphal.github.io/src/assets/content/mdoc_13.md

 ### “Relevance” and the Shift Towards Front-End Design

-The evolution towards Front-End (FE) Design marks a significant paradigm shift, where designers are becoming Full Stack Experience Engineers, navigating the changing landscape with proficiency in both visuals and code.
+The evolution towards Front-End (FE) Design marks a significant paradigm shift, where designers are navigating the changing landscape with proficiency in both visuals and code.
 The call for cross-skilling in design teams echoes loudly, signaling a shift towards a more streamlined and versatile approach.
 The quest for relevance takes center stage, prompting a nuanced exploration of its meaning in the context of our evolving roles.
 The ongoing struggle to prove our value raises questions about whether this pursuit truly guides us in the right direction.

 The concept of designers acquiring coding skills aligns seamlessly with the evolving terrain of automated static design.
 Proficiency in coding, particularly in HTML, CSS, and JavaScript, not only minimizes Design Quality Assurance (DQA) efforts but also empowers designers to actively engage in the development process.
 As the design process integrates AI for pivotal decision-making, staying "relevant" in this swiftly evolving landscape becomes imperative.